johnbe4/getSeoSitemap/README.md

 4 - on your server cronotab schedule the script once each day prefereble when your server is not too much busy.<br>
     A command line example to schedule the script every day at 7:45:00 AM is:<br>
     45 7  *    *    *    php /example/websites/clients/client1/web5/example/example/getSeoSitemap/getSeoSitemap.php<br>
+5 - before moving from releases 1.0 or 1.1 to 2.0, you must delete the getSeoSitemap table inside your dBase.<br>

 Notice<br>
-To execute getSeoSitemp faster, using a script like geoplugin.class you should exclude geoSeoSitemap user-agent from that.
+To run getSeoSitemp faster, using a script like geoplugin.class you should exclude geoSeoSitemap user-agent from that.